robinagandhi/CYBR4360-8366/firewall-concepts.md

 ## C.5 — Logging with the LOG Target

-Unlike `ACCEPT`, `DROP`, and `REJECT`, the `LOG` target is **non-terminating** — rule evaluation continues after logging.
+Unlike `ACCEPT`, `DROP`, and `REJECT`, the `LOG` target is **non-terminating**, rule evaluation continues after logging.
 This means you use two consecutive rules with the same matching criteria: first LOG, then DROP.

 Log all Telnet connection attempts:
 ```bash